ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 ## What happens after users sign in?

-Let's filter all the steps that contain a sign in, and let's enrich the data by extracting user paths with a `purchase` event, whether they start with a sign in or not and what happens after a sign in.
+Let’s filter all paths that include a sign-in event and enrich the data to identify whether those sessions contain a purchase event, whether they start with a sign-in, and what actions follow it.

 ```R
 sign_in_clean <- paths_enriched %>%